// SECURITY PROGRAM

 // RED TEAM

-We maintain an internal adversarial testing harness that runs continuously against our production verification pipeline.
-The harness implements eight distinct attack tiers, ordered by sophistication.
-Each campaign generates hundreds to thousands of bot attempts, measures pass rates per defense layer, and feeds the results into threshold calibration and defense roadmap decisions.
+An internal adversarial harness runs continuously against production.
+Eight attack tiers ordered by sophistication.
+Each campaign generates hundreds to thousands of bot attempts, measures pass rates per defense layer, and feeds results into threshold calibration.

 TierAttack classTests defense against